A Place for Mom

 If your elderly loved one suffers from urinary incontinence, self-care can help avoid complications such as skin rashes, urine odors, and accidents.

-Helpful incontinence care products.
 Having the right products on hand will provide you and your loved one some peace of mind in urgent moments and ease the stress of incontinence care.
-Common products include:
+Some helpful products to try include:

 • Absorbent briefs